hakbar0/NC-NEWS-Back-Front-End/README.md

 Form issues(Future work): Have a helpful form.
 Describing exactly what is wrong by giving the user live feedback.

+Finally, due to Firebase being a non-relational database seeding for tests was harder than expected.
+This meant, I had to hardcode an array of excising unique ID's and randomly pick one and generate comments randomly.
+Hence, I didn't reseed for tests.

 ### Outcome

 The application was useful and nicely presented.
 This worked well on both desktop and mobile.
 The major learning outcome for me was integrating the backend and frontend.
 As normally we would have designed both parts separately or be it by working on separate teams.
 But by working on both it allowed me to see the bigger picture.

+Note: If I were to do an application like this again, I would pick a relational database like MongoDB.
+As it would allows tests to be easier, i.e seeding database.

 ## Authors